CyberdyneCC/Thermos/README.md

-# Cauldron
+# KCauldron

 ![Minecraft Forge v10.13.4.1614][forge]
 ![Minecraft v1.7.10][mc]
 ![Java JDK v1.8][java]
 ![Spigot 1.7.10 Snapshot ][spigot]

-### This is an unofficial fork of KCauldron aimed at producing a ridiculously low-lag server.
+### This is an unofficial fork of KCauldron aimed at eliminating all issues.
+In the end, we envision a seamless, low lag KCauldron experience.

 ## Chat